 After selecting a pricing model and knowing how long your team will take to clean the house, you must draft a pricing list.
-The rule of thumb is to keep a reasonable profit after identifying all overheads.
-These usually include wages, cleaning supplies, drive time, gas, and taxes.
+The price should cover overheads including wages, supplies, gas, rent, and taxes.

 Grow Your Business With Field Complete

-The key to streamlining operations and growing profits for any house cleaning business is to rely on house cleaning software.
+Use Field Complete to streamline your operations and grow the profits of your house cleaning business TODAY.
 This software allows creating estimates accurately on the fly and getting customer approval alerts instantly.

 You can use inbuilt templates to ease creating estimates and quotes for clients.

 Whether on desktop or mobile, you can turn estimates into professional-looking invoices and schedule them for sending wherever you want.